 Light Upon the Lake — Whitney

 Has a breakup album ever sounded so sunny?
-After the end of Smith Westerns and the collapse of their respective romantic relationships, Max Kakacek and Julien Ehrlich decamped to a friend’s basement and spent a brutal Chicago winter carefully crafting a collection of songs about their lonely, booze-filled evenings.
+After the end of their previous band, Smith Westerns, and the collapse of their respective romantic relationships, Max Kakacek and Julien Ehrlich decamped to a friend’s basement and spent a brutal Chicago winter writing a collection of songs about their lonely, booze-filled evenings.

 However, Light Upon the Lake is anything but depressing.
 Buoyed by Ehrlich’s feathery falsetto, Kakacek’s zippy guitar fills and a glowing brass section, the duo isn’t lamenting about the past, they’re gazing at it fondly, excited by the possibility of recapturing that spark with someone new.